telus/tds-community/.github/ISSUE_TEMPLATE/new_component_request.md

-  TELUS guideline on writing acceptance criteria for development and QA Can be found on the Reference Architecture: https://github.com/telus/reference-architecture/blob/master/process/user-stories.md#how -->
+  TELUS guideline on writing acceptance criteria for development and QA Can be found on the Reference Architecture: https://github.com/telus/reference-architecture/blob/master/process/user-stories.md#how

+  DO NOT REMOVE THIS SECTION

+  Things to consider when writing acceptance criteria (ACs):

+  Things to think about:

+  -> What needs to be done to make this accessible?
+  -> Visual properties
+  -> Interactions
+  -> Documentation
+  -> Considerations if changes need to be mirrored to tds-core and tds-community -> Are there any responsive behaviours or visual differences?
+  -> French considerations, do symbols or text need to be rendered in a certain order or manner?
+  -> Text considerations, do we need SVGs, symbols, superscript text, or other special formatting?
+  -> Make sure the ACs do not overly specify names of props.
+Try to stay generic and descriptive.
+Describe the interactions and behaviours of your component.

+  Given...
+  When...
+  (And...)
+  Then...
+  (And...)

+  Example:

+    Given I am displaying the community-testimonial component

+      When I supply an image
+      And I supply testimonial text
+      And I supply info
+      Then the testimonial is displayed within a card with testimonial text And the testimonial image is displayed to the left of its info

+      When I do not supply an image
+      And I supply testimonial text
+      And I supply info
+      Then the testimonial is displayed within a card with testimonial text -->

+This section is intentionally left blank.
+See [story writing process](https://github.com/telus/tds-community/blob/master/guide/Community_Backlog.md#5-story-writing).

 ### User stories